xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/cannot_access_the_store.md

     * **X-Cart versions 5.3.6.x-5.4.0.0:** Use the following URL format:
        `https://www.example.com/x-cart/admin.php?drop_cache&access_key=XXXXXXXXXXXXXX`

       The part "https://www.example.com/x-cart/" in the URL needs to be replaced with the actual address of your store website, and the part "XXXXXXXXXXXXXX" needs to be replaced with your actual Safe Mode access key.
-The Safe Mode access key can be found in the file `var/data/.safeModeAccessKey` in your X-Cart installation folder or - if you are using an X-Cart version below 5.4.0.0 - can be copied from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation (For X-Cart 5.1.9-5.3.x, the message subject reads "**Soft and Hard reset links for your store!**"; for X-Cart versions 5.1.8 and earlier the subject is "**New safe mode access key has been generated!**").
+The Safe Mode access key can be found in the file `var/data/.safeModeAccessKey` in your X-Cart installation folder or - if you are using an X-Cart version below 5.4.0.0 - can be copied from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation (For X-Cart 5.1.9-5.3.x, the message subject reads "Soft and Hard reset links for your store!"; for X-Cart versions 5.1.8 and earlier the subject is "New safe mode access key has been generated!").

     * **X-Cart versions below 5.4.0.0-5.4.0.5:** The feature not supported.